Short Easy Bike Rides with Hauraki Rail Trail

 Starting at Karangahake Gorge carpark, this ride takes you through the Karangahake Tunnel.
 The trail winds its way along the edge of the Waitewheta River, offering some of the best scenery of the journey.
-The track is flat, and the terrain easy.
+The track is flat, and the terrain is easy.

 Get Some Help Planning Your Ride